Skip to content

 Something went wrong

-• error happened while user was working with the table.
+• An error occurs while the user is working with the table

-We are aware of the problem, and report it
+We are aware of the problem, and fixing it

 Message text

-• In the title – the essence of the current situation.
+• Title: Indicate the essence of the current situation

-• In the description – what user need to do to change the situation.
+• Description: Explain what the user needs to do to change the situation

 Table header

-• It is recommended to show a tooltip with an explanation that the data isn’t available (and for what reason).
+• Display a tooltip explaining that the data isn’t available and why.

 TIP